|Major Groups > Gilled Mushrooms > Pale-Spored > Lepiotoid Mushrooms > Leucocoprinus cepaestipes|

 by Michael Kuo

-Cap: 2-8 cm, oval when young, becoming broadly conical or bell-shaped or nearly flat; dry; powdery with soft, white granules; sometimes becoming scaly in age; white to pale pink, often with a darker, yellowish or brownish center; the margin distinctly lined.
+Cap: 3-9 cm; egg-shaped or nearly round when young, becoming broadly convex with a shallow central hump, or nearly flat; dry; powdery with soft, whitish scales and granules; whitish to pale brownish, with a darker, grayish brown center (even in button stages); the margin becoming distinctly lined.

 Spore Print: White.

-Lepiota cepaestipes is a synonym; "cepistipes" is an alternate (and probably the taxonomically correct) spelling of the species name; "cepastipes" is a misspelling.
+Lepiota cepaestipes is a synonym; "cepistipes" is an alternate spelling of the species name; "cepastipes" is a misspelling.

 Further Online Information: